MarkusNgJH/BT3103_Edu_App/README.md

 # Find Out More
 To view the project, go to: [https://bt3103-edu-app.firebaseapp.com/] <br/>
-To view the user guide, go to : [https://tinyurl.com/EduSparksUserManual] <br/>
+To view the user manual, go to : [https://tinyurl.com/EduSparksManual] <br/>
 To view the introduction video, go to : [https://youtu.be/M016S_MBbOc] <br/>
 To view the slides used in the introduction video, go to : [https://tinyurl.com/EduSparksSlides] <br/>